bbatsov/emacsredux/about.md

 the [Minima theme](https://github.com/jekyll/minima).

 I write all of the articles in Emacs and publish them to GitHub pages.
-These days I'm a macOS user most of the time.
+These days I'm a Windows 10/WSL 2 user most of the time.
 When I'm at home I do all my writing on my beloved [Leopold FC660C](https://deskthority.net/wiki/Leopold_FC660C)[^4].
 When I'm on the road I do (or don't do) my writing on a Apple Magic Keyboard or